mitsest/android_emulators_docker/README.md

 ## AVD Configuration (Optional)

-If you want to test your app on another emulators' configuration than the ones provided inside avd_conf folder, I created the following tool:
+If you want to test your app on different emulators' configuration than the ones provided inside avd_conf folder, I created the following tool:

 https://mitsest.github.io/avd_conf_generator/